milkboy/Cyber-Security-Base---Course-Project-I/doc/report.md

     }
 }
 ~~~

+4) MD5 hashes should not be used.
+Ever.
+Not even for "non-important" hashing.
+The BCrypt version is way more secure, and only slightly
+slower.
+Replace any MD5 calls with more secure ones (using the passwordEncoder bean is a good start)

 ### A6 Sensitive Data Exposure
 The "very secure" password hash (and all other details also) of any registered